supertestnet/hurricash/README.md

 # Hurricash
-A bitcoin channel factory and almost-coin-pool that works without a soft fork
+A bitcoin channel factory and almost-coinpool that works without a soft fork

 # Advantages of Hurricash